2 J's Auto Transport

 What is the maximum tyre pressure for a truck?

-Cold tire pressure higher than 145 psi is not recommended.
-If cold tire pressure is over 8 psi the recommended pressure, tire pressure should be corrected immediately.
+Cold tire pressure higher than 145 PSI is not recommended.
+If cold tire pressure is over 8 PSI the recommended pressure, tire pressure should be corrected immediately.

 Which tire is faster?